Why Your Engineering Team Isn't a Revenue Engine (Yet)

 Not "we shipped X." Impact.
 Pipeline acceleration.
 Activation improvement.
 Churn reduction.
 Deal size increase.
 Integration that unblocked a market.

 Start with Fix #1 on Monday.
 The rest will follow.
-And if you're wondering whether your engineering team can really become a revenue engine: yes.
+And if you're wondering whether your small engineering team can really become a revenue engine: yes.
 I've watched it happen at companies that were in worse shape than yours.
 The bar isn't genius.
 The bar is wiring the systems together and then getting out of the way.

 Good luck.
 You probably won't need it.